 A Note on High Score

 One suggestion that came up as an alternative to ranks is the traditional high score model.
 Can’t we bypass all the ranking stress by having a high score thing going on in the background that you can just ignore if you’re not feeling it?
-Unfortunately, using a high score model completely dismantles the improvements Auro has been trying to make.
+The problem is that using a high score model completely dismantles the improvements Auro has been trying to make.
 And when you think about your average high score game, it’s not hard to figure out why.

 And if you’re a player, don’t feel obligated to alter your entire lifestyle just to play someone’s game well – or at all.
 Don’t worry about whether that makes you hardcore or casual.
 If you want something to excel at, there’s no shortage of things to try, both in and out of games.
 Don’t be afraid to ask yourself if what a game asks of you is even reasonable, and definitely don’t be afraid to say no!
 Don’t let the hardcore image and its overinflated sense of ego cloud your judgement.
 Why choose to see things through those glasses?
 Take them off, enjoy games on your own terms, and you’ll have a much better time playing them.